Organic Sencha Green Tea

 Sencha is the quintessential organic tea from Japan.
-Special blending and firing techniques are used to produce this organic green tea, resulting in a rich vegetal flavor and aroma reminding of dark greens such as kale, with moderate bitterness and a slight nutty quality.
-As is customary with most Japanese teas, this organic tea exhibits mixed grading, consisting of both small and larger leaf particles.
-This gives the Sencha a fuller body than many other green teas.
-Unlike many Japanese-style green teas available in the United States that are grown in China, this organic Sencha is actually grown in Japan.
+Special blending and firing techniques are used to produce this organic green tea, resulting in a rich vegetal flavor and aroma reminding of dark greens such as steamed kale, with moderate bitterness and a slight nutty quality.
+As is customary with most Japanese teas, this organic sencha exhibits mixed grading, consisting of both small and larger leaf particles.

 Ingredients: organic Japanese green tea

 Kagoshima is a prefecture on the island of Kyushu, in Southern Japan which boasts a chain of active and inactive volcanoes that add to the soil content.
 Kagoshima is the second largest producer of green tea in Japan, and tea has been growing here since the 1300s.
 However, much of the world never experiences organic tea from Kagoshima because green tea is so popular in Japan that most tea grown in the country is consumed there; very little is exported.
 Within Japan, Kagoshima is the furthest distance from the Fukushima disaster.
 For those concerned with the implications of the Fukushima-Daiichi disaster, we continue to have our organic teas from Japan independently tested for radiation.